 There is also a plan to increase the speeds of Cat5e to 5 Gbps over the existing cables, known as the IEEE P802.3bz standard, which also works on Cat6 cabling.

-Ok, now that we understand the variety of cables, it comes time to choose which to install.
+But which cable is the best to use?
 Just like there is no best computer or best router for everyone, it comes down to a few variables.

 From a cost perspective, Cat5e is the most affordable, Cat6 costs only a little more (and consider that the labor is often the more major expense), and each generation beyond costs considerably more.
-Also realize that Cat5e is the most flexible around turns and corners, and therefore the most “hassle free” for the DIY installer, with Cat6 being thicker, and so on going up.
-Finally realize that with the faster speeds likely coming to Cat5e, there is plenty of life in this older standard.
+Cat5e is the most flexible around turns and corners, and therefore the most “hassle free” for the DIY installer, with Cat6 being thicker, and so on going up.
+Finally, with faster speeds likely coming to Cat5e, there is plenty of life in this older standard.

 This needs to be balanced against the goal to “future proof” the network.
 The wiring is a project to install, and the labor costs, when done by professionals, usually exceed the materials cost.
-There is often a temptation to spend a little more in the hope that the network will outlast the peripherals.
-For those that want to take this router, Cat6 or Cat6a are good options.
+But it's tempting to spend a little more in the hope that the network will outlast the peripherals.
+For those that want to take this route, Cat6 or Cat6a are good options.

-Also realize that virtually all consumer gear, such as routers, motherboards and Ethernet cards max out at 1000 megabits or 1 Gbps.
-So for the time being, and likely years to come, the typical user will not be able to take advantage of the 10 Gbps and faster speeds that Cat6a and higher cables are specced for.
+Also, with virtually all consumer gear, such as routers, motherboards and Ethernet cards, max out at 1000 megabits or 1 Gbps.
+So for the time being, and likely years to come, the typical user will not be able to take advantage of the 10 Gbps and faster speeds of the Cat6a and higher cables.